spcourse/python/en/style/10 Style Guide.md

             # 1 tab became 8 spaces here
             return result

 The `return` is shown slightly more to the right, although only one tab is used.
 The result is that the code is less readable.
-In addition, Python will not be able to understand your code and error messages probably pop up.
-Be consequent in using spaces, or tabs to indent your code.
+In addition, Python will not be able to understand your code and error messages will probably pop up.
+Be consequent in using spaces or tabs to indent your code.

 Oh, and as mentioned before, if a line ends with a colon (`:`), all lines below should be indented if they belong to the rule with the colon.